philiplane5000/bamazon-storefront/README.md

 * `RUN` npm install in your CLI for required packages

+* `WRITE` a `.env` file using the mysql database username and password

 ### CUSTOMER ACCESS:

 * `RUN` command `node customer` in your terminal/bash window.
 Follow the on screen prompts to view live inventory or place an order.
 Viewing the inventory returns :

     * item_id (unique id for each product)

     * product_name (Name of product)

     * department_name

     * stock_quantity (how much of the product is available in stores)

     * price (cost to customer)

 ![customer access success](./assets/scrnshots/customer01.png)

 ### MANAGER ACCESS:

-* Create a new Node application called `bamazonManager.js`.
-Running this application will:

-  * List a set of menu options:
+* `RUN` command `node manager`in your terminal/bash window.
+Running this command will prompt you, as manager, to select from the following commands:

     * View Products for Sale